Setting up contexts for guarded rollouts

 that uniquely identifies the user across all interactions:

-If your application supports logged-in and logged-out end users, you should ensure that every logged-in and logged-out user gets a distinct key that stays consistent throughout their experience.
+If your application supports both logged-in and logged-out end users, make sure each user has a distinct key that remains consistent throughout their experience.
 To learn more, read Managing experiments with logged-out and logged-in end users.

 Multi-contexts

-Making a context kind available in your guarded rollouts requires consistent instrumentation throughout any of your application code that uses LaunchDarkly.
-To make this easier, we recommend using multi-contexts to include more than one context kind in each evaluation.
+To make a context kind available in your guarded rollouts, you must instrument your application code consistently.
+To simplify this, we recommend using multi-contexts to include multiple context kinds in each evaluation.

 For example, if your application has both a frontend and a backend service:

-- On the client side, set the current context to a multi-context containing all the contexts the frontend knows about, such as
+- On the client side, set the current context to a multi-context that includes all the contexts the frontend knows about, such as

 user